IncPlasma/support/promotionguide.md

 ## Artist
-Artists are people who are able to create art (concept drawings, paintings, digital drawings), decals, advertisements, textures, animations, etc...
+Artists are people who are able to create art (concept drawings, paintings, digital drawings), decals, advertisements, textures, animations, etc.

 - Your application must include at least **2** examples of your work.